-Prerequisite: Completion of MATH 102 or placement by multiple measures.
+Prerequisite: Completion of MATH 102.
+Advisory: Eligibility for College Level Reading.

 This course is designed to provide students with a deep conceptual understanding of the mathematics taught at the elementary and middle school level, with focus on quantitative reasoning skills.
 Topics covered include problem-solving skills, the structure of the real number systems with an emphasis on comprehension and analysis of mathematical topics.
 Additionally, students will look at the Common Core State Standards and how these standards are applied in the content covered in class.
 (CSU, UC, AVC)